Jasmine Amy Rogers

 Jasmine Amy Rogers (born March 9, 1999) is an American actress and singer.
 She began her professional career in 2019 in musical theatre roles and first worked with director Jerry Mitchell when she created the dual role of Frances Bassey and Gloria Gaynor in the premiere of Becoming Nancy at the Alliance Theatre in Atlanta, Georgia.
 She toured the US for a year from 2022 to 2023 as Gretchen Wieners in Mean Girls.
 After this, Rogers created the title role in Boop!
 The Musical in Chicago in 2023.
 She then played Anita in Jelly's Last Jam at the Pasadena Playhouse in 2024.

 Rogers made her Broadway debut starring in Boop! in 2025.
 For her performance in the show, she won a Drama Desk Award for Outstanding Lead Performance in a Musical, an Outer Critics Circle Award for Outstanding Lead Performer in a musical and a Theatre World Award, and she was nominated for the Tony Award for Best Actress in a Musical, among other accolades.
+Beginning later that year, she played Olive in The 25th Annual Putnam County Spelling Bee off-Broadway.